-Students will understand what a Commercial building is how they are constructed, how structural products are used in these, and why specific design is necessary for these larger structures of a commercial nature that are buildings with more than two levels, that have specific requirements in terms of their design, the construction process, and related legislation.
+Students will understand what Commercial building is how they are constructed, how structural products are used in these, and why specific design is necessary for these larger structures of a commercial nature are buildings with more than two levels, that have specific requirements in terms of their design, the construction process, and related legislation.
 This course will provide students with an understanding of the structural principles and specific design requirements for multi-levelled buildings.
 After completing this course, you will be able to;

 - Demonstrate knowledge of structural principles to include specific design.

 - Identify and describe the impacts that a structure of a specific design may have on a building taking into account loadings.